 Brooklyn is one of New York City's fastest-growing boroughs, so don't allow old rumors about it being dangerous to deter you from visiting or living in this thriving urban area.
 This borough has plenty to offer both residents and visitors alike, including unparalleled views, open parks, several beaches, and plenty of public and private events.

-Who's moving to Brooklyn?
-Everyone.
-College grads, young couples, new families, screenwriters, businesspeople, dreamers, graduate students, artists of all stripes, restaurateurs, professionals.
-Global citizens, immigrants and people from New Jersey.
-A decade ago, some Manhattanites wouldn’t be caught dead living in a brownstone in Carroll Gardens or Prospect Heights.
-The simple arithmetic of real estate has been a driving force; you can get more space and a better location in Brooklyn than in Manhattan.
-Brooklyn’s the place to be.
+Back in the early 2000s, some Manhattanites wouldn’t be caught dead living in a brownstone in Carroll Gardens or Prospect Heights, and certainly not in Clinton Hill or Bedstuy.
+However, the simple arithmetic of real estate has been a driving force of gentrifying neighborhoods and opening a slew of new businesses.
+Plus, visitors and residents alike can get more space and a better location in terms of transit in Brooklyn than in Manhattan, making Brooklyn the place to be.

 01 of 10